Further Revised; 4/8/14

 It appeared to me that the bells and whistles won out over facts, but hopefully since she mostly has fish (from what I read), this will not present too many issues with the few softies corals she does have (soft corals should do well with an AI Sol LED).

-All and All, do not let bells and whistles win out over the simple facts on how to feed our plants and corals the best we can.
-This is an important aquarium lighting decision.
+As well, do not let bells and whistles win out over facts in your important aquarium lighting decision.

 This said, I will note that based on others results and known facts about the emitters used in the AI Sol, this is still a good choice for reef tanks under 20 inches of depth (based on emitters used, the EcoTech Radion, and TMC AquaBeam Reef White, Marine Blue, and Reef Blue are better choices for reef tanks over 20 inches).